Micron Technology (NASDAQ:MU) Updates Q4 2021 Earnings Guidance

 Micron Technology (NASDAQ:MU) updated its fourth quarter 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $2.200-$2.400 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.180.
 The company issued revenue guidance of $8 billion-$8.40 billion, compared to the consensus revenue estimate of $7.86 billion.

-MU has been the subject of several research analyst reports.
-Mizuho raised their target price on Micron Technology from $104.00 to $107.00 and gave the company a buy rating in a research report on Thursday, July 1st.
-Wedbush reaffirmed a neutral rating on shares of Micron Technology in a research report on Monday, June 28th.
-The Goldman Sachs Group reaffirmed a buy rating and set a $122.00 target price (up from $118.00) on shares of Micron Technology in a research report on Thursday, April 1st.
-JPMorgan Chase & Co. raised their target price on Micron Technology from $130.00 to $140.00 and gave the company an overweight rating in a research report on Thursday, April 1st.
-Finally, BMO Capital Markets raised Micron Technology from a market perform rating to an outperform rating and raised their target price for the company from $90.00 to $110.00 in a research report on Wednesday, June 30th.
-Five equities research analysts have rated the stock with a hold rating, twenty-five have assigned a buy rating and two have given a strong buy rating to the stock.
-The stock has a consensus rating of Buy and a consensus price target of $114.61.
+Several research analysts have issued reports on MU shares.
+Susquehanna reiterated a buy rating and set a $150.00 target price on shares of Micron Technology in a report on Thursday, July 1st.
+KeyCorp increased their price target on shares of Micron Technology from $115.00 to $120.00 and gave the company an overweight rating in a research report on Thursday, July 1st.
+UBS Group decreased their price target on shares of Micron Technology from $120.00 to $110.00 and set a buy rating for the company in a research report on Thursday, July 1st.
+Citigroup increased their price target on shares of Micron Technology from $130.00 to $135.00 in a research report on Thursday, April 1st.
+Finally, increased their price target on shares of Micron Technology from $130.00 to $135.00 in a research report on Thursday, April 1st.
+Five equities research analysts have rated the stock with a hold rating, twenty-five have assigned a buy rating and two have assigned a strong buy rating to the company’s stock.
+The company currently has a consensus rating of Buy and an average price target of $114.61.

-In related news, SVP Joel L. Poppen sold 4,984 shares of Micron Technology stock in a transaction that occurred on Monday, April 12th.
-The stock was sold at an average price of $95.65, for a total transaction of $476,719.60.
-Following the sale, the senior vice president now directly owns 257,197 shares in the company, valued at $24,600,893.05.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, EVP Sumit Sadana sold 104,280 shares of Micron Technology stock in a transaction that occurred on Tuesday, July 6th.
-The shares were sold at an average price of $80.42, for a total value of $8,386,197.60.
-Following the sale, the executive vice president now owns 165,548 shares in the company, valued at $13,313,370.16.
+In related news, SVP Joel L. Poppen sold 4,984 shares of the business’s stock in a transaction dated Monday, July 12th.
+The shares were sold at an average price of $78.76, for a total value of $392,539.84.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, CFO David Zinsner sold 8,050 shares of the business’s stock in a transaction dated Thursday, April 15th.
+The shares were sold at an average price of $90.15, for a total transaction of $725,707.50.
+Following the completion of the sale, the chief financial officer now owns 128,724 shares in the company, valued at $11,604,468.60.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 183,172 shares of company stock worth $14,858,359.
-Corporate insiders own 0.18% of the company’s stock.
+In the last quarter, insiders have sold 183,172 shares of company stock worth $14,774,179.
+Insiders own 0.30% of the company’s stock.

 A hedge fund recently bought a new stake in Micron Technology stock.
-OLD Mission Capital LLC bought a new position in Micron Technology, Inc. (NASDAQ:MU) during the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund bought 5,340 shares of the semiconductor manufacturer’s stock, valued at approximately $251,000.
-80.26% of the stock is owned by institutional investors.
+OLD Mission Capital LLC acquired a new stake in Micron Technology, Inc. (NASDAQ:MU) during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The fund acquired 5,340 shares of the semiconductor manufacturer’s stock, valued at approximately $251,000.
+80.26% of the stock is currently owned by institutional investors and hedge funds.

 About Micron Technology